External incontinence devices

-- Spread the buttocks apart, exposing the rectum, and apply the wafer and pouch.
+- Spread the buttocks apart, exposing the anus, and apply the wafer and pouch.
 It may help to have someone help you.
 The device should cover the skin with no gaps or creases.

-- You may need to trim the hair around the rectum to help the wafer stick better to the skin.
+- You may need to trim the hair around the anus to help the wafer stick better to the skin.

 An enterostomal therapy nurse or skin care nurse can provide you with a list of products that are available in your area.